Rhode Island Food Code (216-RICR-50-10-1)

 3. Handwashing sinks shall be located at all toileting areas utilized by food handlers, including all non-sewered toilet areas.

 a.
 The operator of a special event shall provide at least one (1) facility for hand washing for each group of toilet facilities.

 b.
 Handwashing sinks shall be adequately serviced, stocked and maintained during the event with soap in a pump dispense and single-use paper towels dispensed in a sanitary manner.

 4. Adequate power shall be supplied by the event sponsor to those temporary food establishments that require electrical or mechanical means to hold food products at required temperatures.
 When mechanical refrigeration is used, power shall be provided in advance to bring units down to adequate temperatures.

-5. When central refrigeration services for food vendors are provided, the event sponsor shall ensure that equipment is capable of maintaining food at required temperature.
-When equipment is not maintaining food at required temperature, it shall be taken out of service and any temperature abused food shall be discarded.
+5. When central refrigeration services for food vendors are provided, the event sponsor shall ensure that equipment is capable of maintaining food at required temperatures.
+When equipment is not maintaining food at required temperatures, it shall be taken out of service and any temperature abused food shall be discarded.

-6. A minimum of twenty (20) foot-candles of artificial light shall be provided after dusk in all common areas.
+6. A minimum of twenty foot (20’) candles of artificial light shall be provided after dusk in all common areas.